hawkins/Touchdown.vim/README.md

 - `g:touchdown__ignore_empty_bold`: Set this to anything to disable adding `**` to an empty line when bold is toggled on that line
 - `g:touchdown__no_indent`: Set this to anything to disable <kbd>Tab</kbd> to indent and <kbd>Shift</kbd>+<kbd>Tab</kbd> to outdent
+- `g:touchdown__no_indent_traversal`: Set this to anything to disable traversing similarly-indented line traversals
 - `g:touchdown__checkbox_states`: Set this to an array of characters to rotate between when toggling a checkbox.
 Defaults to `[' ', 'x', ' ']`